Note that this page refers to the new textual SCCharts syntax (SCTX). See Converting Legacy Models (sct) on how to convert legacy files.

 You can simply use JavaDoc-style comments to comment you SCChart.
 The comments will appear in the synthesized diagram as comment boxes.
 You can toggle these boxes in your sidebar.

 Additionally, for documentation reason, you can annotate different elements to give them a user-defined style.
 E.g. colorize a state or comment box for visual effect.
+Please use a double @@ inside comments (to allow java doc etc).
 Use html-like color codes for different colors.
 Please read more on annotations in the section below.

 Hierarchy & Concurrency